Ninja-Squad/ninja-squad.github.com/_posts/2017-10-24-angular-cli-1.5.md

 The main use of this feature is for people who want to have several app in the same `src` directory, each with their own name.

+## Schematics template

+The new `schematics` tool used by the CLI under the hood to generate ... schematics (blueprints) of projects, is very generic and allows to create your own schematics.
+But how do you do that?
+To help with this question, the CLI team released a collection called `@schematics/schematics` containing a schematic for a schematic (that's a lot of schematic, I know).
+This sample demonstrates a few common features and is a good starting point if you want to try to build your own project templates.

+    yarn global add @angular-devkit/schematics @schematics/schematics
+    schematics @schematics/schematics:schematic --name my-custom-schematics

 ## Nx schematics

 A new unofficial schematic has been released by nwrl.io.